 Current Graduate Students

-Hannah Hagy (3rd Year)
+Hannah Hagy (5th year)

-Liz Rea (4th Year)
+Liz Rea (6th Year)

 Where Are They Now?
 Former Graduate Students

-Amy Heard Egbert (Post-Doctoral Fellow)
+Amy Heard Egbert (Assistant Professor)

-Dorothy McLeod Loren (Post-Doctoral Fellow)
+Dorothy McLeod Loren (Clinical Senior Manager)

 Kimberly Rosania (Licensed Clinical Psychologist)